James Horncastle

-James Horncastle is an English sportswriter and broadcaster.
-Specialising in European and Italian football, Horncastle frequently covers football for TNT Sports.
+James Horncastle (born 1983 or 1984) is an English sportswriter and broadcaster.
+He specializes in European and Italian football and frequently covers football for TNT Sports.

 Career

-Horncastle speaks fluent Italian having formerly lived in Rome.
-Horncastle started writing Serie B match reports for the Football Italia website and is now a regular weekly pundit for TNT Sports on their Champions League Goals Show and appeared weekly on their European Football Show for four years.
+Horncastle began writing Serie B match reports for the Football Italia website.
+He appeared weekly on the TNT Sports European Football Show until its cancellation in 2017 and is now a regular weekly pundit on their Champions League Goals Show.

-As well as appearing weekly on British television, Horncastle writes in English and Italian for a number of newspapers and websites, including The Guardian, the Daily Mirror, The Daily Telegraph, The Times, The Independent, The Blizzard, Eurosport and the Liverpool Echo.
+In addition to appearing weekly on British television, Horncastle writes in English and Italian for newspapers and websites including The Guardian, the Daily Mirror, The Daily Telegraph, The Times, The Independent, The Blizzard, Eurosport and the Liverpool Echo.

-He was reported by Forbes to be the first to break the $828m deal for AC Milan by Chinese investors from Silvio Berlusconi.
+According to Forbes, he was the first to break the $828m purchase of AC Milan by Chinese investors from Silvio Berlusconi.

-He is used weekly as a European expert for BBC Radio 5 Live's Euro leagues show with Mina Rzouki, Julien Laurens, and Raphael Honigstein.
+He appears weekly as a European expert for BBC Radio 5 Live's Euro Leagues show with Mina Rzouki, Julien Laurens, and Raphael Honigstein.
 He also produces columns for BBC Sport.
 He has contributed to The Athletic, Talksport, The Anfield Wrap, ESPN, the A.S.
 Roma website, Off The Ball and FourFourTwo.
 He is now a regular on 'Golazzo' for The Totally Football Show with James Richardson and Gabriele Marcotti and has appeared as a guest at Totally Football live shows in England and Ireland.
 He has appeared on the panel at Gazzetta Football Italia live shows with James Richardson.
 Horncastle contributes weekly to The Football Ramble's 'On The Continent' podcast, and was a regular on the Football Weekly podcast and live shows.

-Horncastle is also in the process of writing and publishing a book about former Italian football player Roberto Baggio, titled It Isn't Sunday Anymore: In Search of Roberto Baggio.
-It is expected to be published on 31 July 2025.
+Horncastle is in the process of writing and publishing a book about former Italian football player Roberto Baggio, titled It Isn't Sunday Anymore: In Search of Roberto Baggio.
+It is expected to be published on 29 August 2027.

 Personal life

-Horncastle is a Leeds United and AS Roma fan.
+Horncastle speaks fluent Italian and lived in Rome.
+He is a Leeds United and AS Roma fan.